Master of Arts in Elementary Education with a Preliminary 2042 Multiple Subjects Credential

 3. Candidate Information Sheet

-Applicants must submit the Candidate Information Sheet with the complete application packet.
+Applicants must submit the Candidate Information Sheet to the Graduate Division.

 4. Statement of Intent

-Applicants must write a 3-5 page essay describing how their experiences, qualities, and goals reflect the School of Education's motto-REAL (Respect, Educate, Advocate, Lead).
-For additional information on REAL, see http://soe.lmu.edu.
-The Statement of Intent should be included with the application.
+Applicants must write a 3-5 page essay describing how their experiences, qualities, and goals reflect the School of Education's conceptual framework: REAL (Respect, Educate, Advocate, Lead).
+See website for additional information on REAL.
+The Statement of Intent should be included to the Graduate Division with the application and Candidate Information Sheet.

 5. Letters of Recommendation

 Applicants must submit three letters of recommendation to the Graduate Division.
-At least one letter must verify the applicant's experience and familiarity with the age group appropriate to the candidate's interest.
+At least one letter must verify the applicant's experience and familiarity with the elementary school age group.
+Letters cannot be written by family members or friends.

 6. Grade Point Average (GPA) Requirement

 A cumulative undergraduate GPA of 3.0 or higher or a GPA of 3.05 or higher in the last 60 units of the applicant's undergraduate degree or a GPA of 3.0 or higher obtained in 9 units of graduate work.
-Students who do not meet this requirement may be recommended to the Exceptions Committee by the Academic Program Director.
+Students who do not meet this requirement may be asked to apply through the Exceptions appeal process.

 Applicants must submit two sets of official transcripts with their bachelor's degree posted.
-If applicants are in the process of completing the degree at the time of application, they must submit official transcripts with the degree posted by the start of registration for the following semester.
-Candidates who have attended more than one college or university must submit two sets of official transcripts from each college/university attended.
+If applicants are in the process of completing the degree, they must submit official transcripts with the degree posted by the start of registration for the following semester.
+Candidates must submit two sets of official transcripts from each college/university attended.

 8. Observation/Volunteer Hours Plan of Action